Do you want to cook a brisket but have no clue where to start? Learn how to trim a brisket for smoking to get the perfect heads-up!

-The deckle isn’t a distinct part.
-Actually, it’s another name of the brisket point.
+The Deckle: The deckle isn’t a distinct part.
+Actually, it’s another name for the brisket point.
 I’m telling this separately so that you don’t get clueless when someone mentions “the deckle” term in front of you.
 Make them understand that you know the vocabs too!

 Why Trimming a Brisket Is Important

 There are usually two reasons for trimming a brisket.
 The first one is cutting off the extra fat.
 Indeed, a brisket has marbled fat, which actually is a useful part of the meat, but the other excessive fats, especially the fat cap, should be cut off, as consuming this much fat is not good for health.